-Starting March 3, 2025, Microsoft will no longer accept new registrations for Azure DevOps OAuth apps, as part of their plan to sunset the platform by 2026.
+As of March 3, 2025, Azure DevOps OAuth apps will no longer accept new registrations, as part of Microsoft's plan to sunset the Azure DevOps OAuth platform by 2026.

 β

 We are actively planning to transition to the Microsoft Identity (Entra) platform to ensure continued compatibility.
-If you have any questions or concerns, please reach out to our team.
+If you have any questions or concerns, please reach out to our team via the in-app chat.

 Connecting to your source control repository with Gearset allows you to deploy to and from your source of truth.
-This article shows you how simple it is to connect to your cloud-based repo on https://dev.azure.com/.
+This article shows you how simple it is to connect to your cloud-based repo on Azure DevOps (ADO).

-Once you're logged into Gearset, head to the Source control and services section and click on the Connect to Azure DevOps
+Once you're logged into Gearset, head to the Source control and services section and click Connect to Azure DevOps

 Once complete, it should look like this (with your authenticated Azure DevOps username being visible):

-Additionally: within your Azure DevOps "User settings: Authorizations" page, you will find an authorized app for Gearset.
+page, you will find an authorized app for Gearset.
 You have the ability to revoke the application at any time from this page.
-Depending on the security settings of your organization, an admin of your org will need to grant approval for this app upon initial connection:
+Depending on the security settings of your organization, an admin of your org will need to grant approval for this app upon initial connection.

 β